 For a successful business relationship with your client, you have to work in partnership.
 There is no other way.
 They have to see you as an essential part of the team.

-Whatever the scenario, trust isn’t something that can just be left alone; it has to be continuously maintained through solid communication and friendship.
-My own father gave me the best tip about running a business.
+Whatever the scenario, trust isn’t something that can just be left alone; it has to be maintained through communication and friendship.
+My father gave me the best tip about running a business.
 He said: “Business is about people.
 As long as you remember that, you’ll always succeed”.
-And he’s completely right.
+And he’s entirely right.

 In which case, treat your clients like any human relationship that you want to keep.
 Call or see them often, show them that you care and be easy to work with.
 Be likeable.